Fxztam/oracle-pg/README.md

-# Oracle Property Graph
+# Property Graph feature or Oracle Database

-The docker image build files, sample datasets, and use case exmaples, for Oracle Property Graph.
+The Docker-based setup instruction for the Property Graph feature of Oracle Database.

 **The scripts here are my own.
 Not Oracle's official material.**